tamarin-prover/tamarin-prover/manual/src/003_example.md

 To finish the proof, we can either continue manually by selecting the constraint to resolve next, or by calling the `autoprove` command, which selects the next steps based on a heuristic.
+Here we have two constraints to resolve:
+`Client_1( S, k )` and `KU( k )`, both of which are premises for the rules in the unfinished current constraint system.

-Note that that the proof methods in the GUI are also sorted according to the same heuristic.
-Because the general problem is undecidable, the algorithm may not terminate for every protocol and property.
+Note that that the proof methods in the GUI are sorted according to the same heuristic as is used by the `autoprove` command.
 Any proof found by always selecting the first proof method will be identical to the one constructed by the `autoprove` command.
+However, because the general problem is undecidable, the algorithm may not terminate for every protocol and property.

-In both cases we end with the following final state, where the constructed graph leads to a contradiction as it contains `LtkReveal( S )`:
+In this example, both by clicking multiple times on the first constraint or by using the autoprover, we end with the following final state, where the constructed graph leads to a contradiction as it contains `LtkReveal( S )`:

 ![FirstExample Lemma 1